 Rikta (loss or Nasht)-Saturday – Chaturthi, Navami, and Chaturdashi

 NAKSHATRA (constellations) There are 27 Nakshatras or constellations.
-These constellations complete the A complete revolution of planet in the heaven More of 360° of Heaven divided into 12 signs, of 30° each More and are divided into 27 parts.
+These constellations complete the A complete revolution of planet in the heaven of 360° of the Heaven divided into 12 signs, of 30° each and are divided into 27 parts.

 Nakshatras or constellations are also used for commercial predictions.

-The Nakshatra helps in prediction; the destiny of the specific day is decided according to the characteristics of that particular Nakshatra, present on that day.
+We can get help in prediction through the Nakshatra; the destiny of the specific day is decided according to the characteristics of that particular Nakshatra, present on that day.

 The inauspicious Nakshatras which are also the last five constellations or Nakshatras are known as Panchak.
 One is advised to avoid performing all the auspicious events during these five Panchak Nakshatras.